munichpavel/munichpavel.github.io/_posts/2023-02-10-data-contracts.md

----
-title: "Data contracts: combining people, processes and technology to better manage data exchanges in AI solutions"
+# Data contracts: combining people, processes and technology to better manage data exchanges in AI solutions

-published: false
----
+> <sub>The views expressed here are solely the authors', and do not represent the views of our employers.</sub>

 Complaining about data quality while developing AI solutions is a bit like complaining about politics.
 It feels good while you're doing it and often makes you feel smarter compared to others, but rarely results in concrete action.

-To move beyond complaining about data quality into action (and code), [Manlio Grillo](https://www.linkedin.com/in/manliogrillo/), [Korbinian Breitrainer](https://www.linkedin.com/in/korbinian-breitrainer-1109b6bb/) and [Paul Larsen](https://munichpavel.github.io) of Allianz SE, and [Tsuyoshi Sugubuchi](https://www.linkedin.com/in/tsuyoshi-sugibuchi/) of Allianz France began developing and testing *data contracts* between data consumers (e.g. a team developing AI solutions) and producers (e.g. a data warehouse team or a business unit with domain data for the AI solution) to better manage data exchanges between teams.
+To move beyond complaining about data quality into action (and code), [Manlio Grillo](https://www.linkedin.com/in/manliogrillo/), [Korbinian Breitrainer](https://www.linkedin.com/in/korbinian-breitrainer-1109b6bb/) and [Paul Larsen](https://munichpavel.github.io) of Allianz SE, and [Tsuyoshi Sugubuchi](https://www.linkedin.com/in/tsuyoshi-sugibuchi/) of Allianz France began developing and testing *data contracts* between data consumers (e.g. a team developing AI solutions) and producers (e.g. a data warehouse team or a business unit with domain data for the AI solution) to better manage data exchanges between teams or organizational entities.

 At the risk of claiming too much, we present our experience with data contracts as a [Design Pattern](https://en.wikipedia.org/wiki/Design_Patterns), where a *design pattern* describes